chuchro3/AvalonAssassin/README.md

 # AvalonAssassin
-CS234 Texas Holdem AI player
+AI that is trained to play the Assassin during shooting phase of the game The Resistance: Avalon

 ## Installation Instructions

-Setup virtualenv with python3.6:
+Setup virtualenv with python3.7:

 `sudo pip install virtualenv`
-`virtualenv .env --python=python3.6`
+`virtualenv .env --python=python3.7`
 `source .env/bin/activate`

 To exit the virtual environment at any time: